ATMasoumi/TransferListChallenge/README.md

 Given the customer has transfers
 When the customer searches by full_name
-Then the app should search for local items and display them in the home page
+Then the app should search for local items
+And display them in the home page

-Given the customer searched for transfers when taps on the result
+Given the customer searched for transfers
+When taps on the result
 Then the app should navigate to detail page of that item

 ```